liferay/liferay-docs/discover/deployment/articles-dxp/02-installing-search-engine/02-enterprise-search/01-security/00-security-intro.markdown

 on the *X-Pack Security* entry.
 You can enter the property values here, but it's more common to use a
 [configuration file](/discover/portal/-/knowledge_base/7-1/understanding-system-configuration-files)
-deployed to `Liferay Home/osgi/configs`.
+deployed to `[Liferay Home]/osgi/configs`.
 For the X-Pack adapter, create a file called

     com.liferay.portal.search.elasticsearch6.xpack.security.internal.configuration.XPackSecurityConfiguration.config

 The exact contents of the file depend on your X-Pack setup.
-To configure the adapter according to the Elasticsearch setup documented here, populate the file with these contents:
+To configure the adapter according to the Elasticsearch setup documented here, populate the file like this:

     sslKeyPath="/path/to/[Elasticsearch Home]/config/localhost.key"
     sslCertificatePath="/path/to/[Elasticsearch Home]/config/localhost.crt"